jronallo/mep-feature-time-rail-thumbnails/README.md

 The file you want is at `bower_components/mep_feature_time_rail_thumbnails/vendor/assets/javascripts/mep-feature-time-rail-thumbnails.js`

+The latest vtt.js is not currently available from bower.

 ## TODO

 - Make the interval of thumbnails configurable or really use the timestamps in the WebVTT file rather than relying on 5 second increments.
 - Allow to work over HTTP and HTTPS.
+- Update bower.json dependencies and instructions when [this bug](https://github.com/mozilla/vtt.js/issues/311) is closed.

 ## Author